 Purpose of Underinsured Motorist Coverage

-Underinsured Motorist coverage is utilized when the at-fault driver has coverage but has an insufficient amount.
-The minimum per-person bodily injury coverage on a North Carolina automobile insurance policy is $50,000 by statute.
-Many North Carolinians carry higher limits.
-By default, each North Carolinian has UIM coverage equal to their own liability limits.
-So, for example, assume that a victim of a negligent motorist suffers catastrophic, life-changing injuries.
-Assume that the at-fault driver has only $50,000 of coverage and the injured victim has a $100,000 liability policy.
-Usually, the victim’s liability limits will also equal their UIM limits, meaning they are protected by $100,000 of UIM coverage.
+Underinsured Motorist (UIM) coverage applies when the at-fault driver has coverage, but it is insufficient.
+By statute, the minimum per-person bodily injury coverage on a North Carolina automobile insurance policy is $50,000.
+However, many North Carolinians carry higher limits.
+For example, a car accident victim of a negligent motorist suffers catastrophic, life-changing injuries.
+If the at-fault driver has only $50,000 of coverage, the injured victim can pursue further compensation from their own UIM coverage.

 Typically, the at-fault driver’s carrier will “tender” its payment of $50,000 in exchange for a “Covenant Not to Enforce Judgment.”
 This document replaces a “Release” or “Settlement Agreement” when UIM coverage is in play.
-After the tender, the injured victim will proceed to recover from their own carrier the difference between their $100,000 of UIM coverage and the $50,000 payment from the at-fault driver’s carrier.
-The end result is that the at-fault party’s carrier pays $50,000 and the victim’s carrier pays $50,000, totaling $100,000.
+Under North Carolina law, the injured victim’s UIM benefits are no longer reduced by the amount the at-fault carrier already paid.
+After the tender, the victim can recover the full $100,000 of UIM coverage from their own carrier, in addition to the $50,000 tendered by the at-fault driver’s carrier.
+The result is that the at-fault party’s carrier pays $50,000, and the victim’s carrier pays the full $100,000, for a total of $150,000 (assuming the victim’s damages support that recovery).

 Interpolicy Stacking of UM and UIM Coverage